 \begin{lemma} For arbitrary $n\geq 0$ and $\alpha\in Q$, one has

 \end{lemma}

 \begin{proof} Here $\mathsf{v.p.}$ stands for the principal value (\textit{valeur principale} in French) of the integral and is computed as follows.
 For $n\in\{0,1,2\}$, the term

 expands as a finite sum, and the $\mathsf{v.p.}$ integral is simply the regular integral.
-Hence, for $\alpha\in Q$, the right-hand side equals the coefficient of $z^\alpha$ in the expansion of \eqref{eq:integrandmono}, and the lemma holds by \eqref{eq:aven012} and the definition of the graded Weyl twist in \S\ref{sec:grWtwist}.
-(The values for $n=1,2$ are given in \eqref{eq:f1}, \eqref{eq:f2}.)
+Hence, for $\alpha\in Q$, the right-hand side equals the coefficient of $z^\alpha$ in the expansion of \eqref{eq:integrandmono}, and the lemma holds by \eqref{eq:aven012} and the definition of $\mathcal{K}$.

 For $n\geq 3$, applying the Weyl denominator formula \eqref{eq:Weyldenomformula}, one sees that the term \eqref{eq:integrandmono} is singular when $z^\beta=\pm 1$ for $\beta \in \Delta^+$.
 In this case, the term \eqref{eq:integrandmono} admits various series expansions, one in each Weyl chamber.
 For $\alpha\in Q$, the right-hand side is defined as the average of the coefficients of $z^\alpha$ among these various series expansions.
-As the various series expansions coincide with $W^x_n(z)$ for $x\in W$, the lemma holds. \end{proof}
+As the various series expansions coincide with $K_{x,n}(z)$ for $x\in W$, the lemma holds. \end{proof}

 It follows that \eqref{eq:c_gammanoforce} can be expressed as a product of v.p.~integrals.
-In particular, when the plumbing tree $\Gamma$ is reduced weakly negative definite and has no forcing bridges, the series $\mathsf{Y}_{W,a}\left(q\right)$ recovers the series $\widehat{Z}(q)$ from \cite{park2020higher}.
-And for $Q=A_1$, this equals the series $\widehat{Z}(q)$ from \cite{gukov2020bps, gukov2021two}.
+In particular, when the plumbing tree $\Gamma$ is reduced weakly negative definite and has no forcing bridges, the series $\mathsf{Y}_{W,a}\left(q\right)$ recovers the series $\widehat{Z}_a(q)$ from \cite{park2020higher}.
+And for $Q=A_1$, this equals the series $\widehat{Z}_a(q)$ from \cite{gukov2020bps, gukov2021two}.